Deer momee and dadee

 - When reading, the dyslexic may put letters in the wrong order, reading felt as left, act as cat, reserve as reverse, expect as except.

-- He may put syllables in the wrong order, reading animal as ‘aminal’, enemy as ’emeny’.
+- They may put syllables in the wrong order, reading animal as ‘aminal’, enemy as ’emeny’.

-- He may put words in the wrong order, reading are there for there are.
+- They may put words in the wrong order, reading are there for there are.

 - The dyslexic may write letters in the wrong order, spelling Simon as ‘Siomn’, time as ‘tiem’, child as ‘chidl’.

-- He may omit letters, i.e. reading or writing cat for cart, wet for went, sing for string.
+- They may omit letters, i.e. reading or writing cat for cart, wet for went, sing for string.

 Dyslexics may also have trouble remembering the order of the alphabet, strings of numbers, for example telephone numbers, the months of a year, the seasons, and events in the day.
 Younger children may also find it hard to remember the days of the week.
 Some are unable to repeat longer words orally without getting the syllables in the wrong order, for example words like preliminary and statistical.